Learning To Play Cello:

 - By day three, speed was sufficiently slow to accomplish consistent motion

-- Each day indicates visible improvement in steadiness of consistent bowing
+- Each day indicates visible improvement in steadiness of consistent bowing:

-- However, there’s still some wiggle
+- However, there’s still some unintended wiggle and unintended vibrato

-- Watch the bow’s tip, not just where the bow hair meets the string
+- Watch the bow’s tip, not just where the bow hair meets the string,

-- Because physically you have the least control over the tip
+because physically you have the least control over the tip

 - The tip exaggerates any inaccuracies of bowing or string changes

-- Wrists aren’t as flexible yet as would be preferred
+- Wrists aren’t as flexible yet as would be preferred:

 - Therefore, finger 4 (pinkie) is straight but ideally would be curved